 A certificate program designed for students to explore the agribusiness field of study.
 This certificate provides students with foundation knowledge in Agribusiness and prepares them for entry-level positions and/or the opportunity to continue education in agribusiness.
 Requires 25 credit hours.
+Gainful employment information for certificates in the Agribusiness program can be found at www.kish.edu/agribusiness.

 AGT 100 Orientation to Agricultural Careers (1)

 AGT 140 Introduction to Animal Science (4)

 AGT 210 Introduction to Crop Science (4)

 AGT 215 Introduction to Soils & Fertilizers (4)

-(13)

-Spring Sen nester - First Year
+Spring Sem ester - First Year (13)

 ACC 108 Business Accounting (3)

 AGT 170 Introduction to Agricultural Mechanization (3)

 BUS 101 Introduction to Business (3)

 MM 269 Entrepreneurship (3)

 (12)